Take a look around The Curragh Racecourse with our virtual photo tour of our facilities below.

 The materials for the new grandstand were chosen for their links to local ﬂora, geology and the rural context in which they are set.
 The roof’s Vulcan Copper colour and materiality references the rural Irish vernacular and the agricultural heritage of Kildare.
 Ensured a seamless and precise roof form was realised, the underside of the steel roof structure is clad with aluminium sinusoidal sofﬁt panels while the upper roof is clad in a metal ‘standing seam’ with ‘bullnose’ edge.

 Consists of: 4,300 square metres of glazing, 14,000 square metres of paving, 8,900 tonnes of precast concrete, 388 concrete piles, 20km of pipe works, 2000 square metres of ducting works, 1,400 tonnes of structural steel.

-Orby's is a cafe sitauted at the entrance to The Curragh which overlooks the parade ring.
+Orby's is an owners' dining facility sitauted at the entrance to The Curragh which overlooks the parade ring.